CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 !!! note "A Note on Grading"
     We **will not** assess how accurately you predicted your development process, nor will we be giving points based on the complexity or quality of your changes.
 The focus of our evaluations will be on how you decompose the problem, how you respond to unexpected circumstances, and how you analyze and reflect on your experience later on.

     We **will** check your development progress at the end of each sprint.
 Please be proactive in your planning to ensure that you make notable progress in both of your sprints.
+We highly recommend reading ahead on what our expectations are for the end of each sprint as you plan your milestone goals.

 Include a link to your GitHub board in your Gradescope submission.
 If you are unsure about your planned changes, you can ask for feedback from a member of the course staff!